 Gita is not an old Sanskrit text that you need to by-heart and read.
 It is a set of values, principles and instructions which when followed, one becomes successful in life.

 Old man Drutarashtra also heard Gita, nothing happened to him.
 His sorrow was not removed.
-For Arjuna, he could remove the sorrow and ultimately became victorious.
+For Arjuna, he could remove the sorrow and ultimately become victorious.

-You argue it’s for the dead?
+You may argue that it’s for the dead?
 NO way.
-They cant hear anything, they are dead.
+They can’t hear anything, they are dead.
 It will not help them at all.
 Gita is for the one who is living, not for the dead.
 Spiritual knowledge is only for the living.
 Whatever you cannot achieve when you are alive, you cannot achieve after your death.
 Sastras is very clear on that.

 When our breath stops, and desire remains, that is Death….

-When our desires stops and breath remains, that is Moksha” !!!
+When our desire stops, and breath remains, that is Moksha” !!!